Pre work inspection forms are beneficial bits of paper for a detailing business to take advantage of.

 Additional steps:

-Photograph noted damage as this will not only give you evidence of it at the time, but also a timestamp of when it was noted.
-Take pictures pre and post work and keep them on your phone for a couple of months, just in case.
+Photograph noted damage as this will not only give you evidence of it at the time but also a timestamp of when it was noted.
+Take pictures pre and post-work and keep them on your phone for a couple of months, just in case.

 Anything else:

 Do I have to give the customer a copy?
 Not necessarily.
-You can get duplicate books made up to order which will make it convenient to do that, but they can be expensive for customised low quantity orders.
+You can get duplicate books made up to order which will make it convenient to do that, but they can be expensive for customised low-quantity orders.

-You always can offer to scan and send a digital copy if they want a record of it, with plenty of free phone apps capable of converting physical documents to PDF with a camera.
+You can always offer to scan and send a digital copy if they want a record of it, with plenty of free phone apps capable of converting physical documents to PDF with a camera.
 If a customer has their own copy they can’t claim you have then edited it after the fact.
 If you make a digital copy, keep that and you can destroy the original, but store them somewhere digitally secure as GDPR can come into play.

 Summary

 Work inspection forms, like insurance, safety data sheets, first aid kits and risk assessments, are important details for a business that you hope you’ll never need, but you’ll be glad you had them if you do.
-They add a professional touch to a service and give customers clarity and confidence in your work, and can be a business saver if you’re ever accused of causing damage, misquoting a job or deemed negligible in any way.
+They add a professional touch to a service and give customers clarity and confidence in your work, and can be a business saver if you’re ever accused of causing damage, misquoting a job or being deemed negligible in any way.